jackfranklin/doccy/docs/doccy.md

 - `filename`: the src file to read for docstrings

-- `output`: the file name to output markdown into
+- `outputDir`: the folder to output markdown into

 ### `writeToFile`